NasonovIvan/s21_math/README.md

 ## Start program

-Use ```git clone https://github.com/NasonovIvan/s21_math.git``` to copy the project.
-Then enter the following command in the s21_math directory:
+After cloning this repo, enter the following command in the s21_math directory:

 To create a library, test its functions and get a [gcovr](https://gcovr.com/en/stable/) html-report on the coverage of functions with tests:
 ```sh